PavanRangani/docs/docs/prd/family/families.md

   - On Deceased/Terminate, opens Deceased or Terminate dialog.
   - On Delete, opens delete confirmation dialog
   - See [deceased-terminated-delete-legal-entity](../legal-entities/deceased-terminated-legal-entity) for more details on Delete, Decease and Terminate action.
-  - On click of ADD button with each table, opens add dialog of that legal entity.
+  - For Active family, On click of ADD button with each table, opens add dialog of that legal entity.